 6) What are the basic program requirements for MAs and PhDs?

-The Masters program in Communication offers three different options, one thesis based, another project based, and the third based on the submission of two extended essays.
+The MA program in Communication offers three different options, one thesis based, another project based, and the third based on the submission of two extended essays.

 The thesis option requires students to take four graduate level courses, one of which must be in the general area of communication theory, and another of which must be a research methodology course.
 The two other courses can be taken at the students discretion, though at least one of these must be taken within the School.
 No more than one may be taken with the same instructor, except by permission of the Graduate Studies Committee.
 The thesis is to be written following the successful completion of the coursework, and is subject to oral examination.